 The amendments are effective for annual reporting periods beginning on or after January 1, 2023.
-The directors and management have not yet assessed the impact of the application of this amendment on the company's financial statements.
+The directors and management anticipate that the adoption of these amendments is unlikely to have a significant impact on the company's financial statements.

 Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements-Disclosure of Accounting Policies